Boxa

 Boxa is an Australian boxing, mixed martial arts and clothing brand that was founded in Sydney, Australia in 2001.
 World boxing champion and former professional rugby league footballer Anthony Mundine started the brand as a boxing gloves and helmets company, but it eventually branched out into clothing as well and a Boxa Bar cafe in Hurstville.

 The Boxa Bar was destroyed by fire in November 2013.
-At the time the fire was being investigated by police and being treated as suspicious.
+At the time the fire was being investigated by police and being treated as suspicious, the Boxa Bar was no longer owned by Mundine then.

 Sponsorships

 In addition to Mundine advertising his own company's sportswear, several celebrity athlete friends of Mundine also endorse Boxa products.